abbas070/MITFutureMakers/README.md

 - **Rank:** Finalist
 - **Panel of judges:**
   - [Cynthia Breazel](https://www.linkedin.com/in/cynthia-breazeal-1792317/), Associate Director of MIT Medial Lab, and Director of MIT RAISE
-  - James Dickerston, Chief Science Officer of Consumer Reports
+  - [James Dickerston](https://www.linkedin.com/in/james-h-dickerson-phd-808a5712/), Chief Science Officer of Consumer Reports
-  - Christina Dolan, CEO of Inside Chains, co-founder of Additum Block chain, and founder of Dream It.
+  - [Christina Dolan](https://www.linkedin.com/in/cdolan/), CEO of Inside Chains, co-founder of Additum Block chain, and founder of Dream It.
 Code It.
 Win It.
-  - Keith Foster, Chief People Office at Cysiv
+  - [Keith Foster](https://www.linkedin.com/in/keith-foster-06b9661/), Chief People Office at Cysiv
-  - Ronit Avni, Founder and CEO, Localized
+  - [Ronit Avni](https://www.linkedin.com/in/ronitavni/), Founder and CEO, Localized
+- **Next step:** Invitation to the 2022 annual *Global Silicon Valley (GSV)* summit in San Diego

 ### July 2021
 |           Mon          |           Tue          |           Wed          |           Thu          |           Fri          |Sat |Sun |